DevAgnihotri/MCA_Sem_2/DBMS/Unit_1.md

 ### ✅ **What is Cardinality?**

 **Cardinality** specifies the **number of instances** of one entity that can or must be associated with instances of another entity in a relationship.

+> In simple terms, cardinality tells us "how many" of one entity are linked to "how many" of another entity.

 ### 🏫 **Example:**